 Mr. Razmilic was born in 1952.
-He holds a B.S. in Civil Engineering from Universidad Politécnica Superior de Madrid Escuela de I.C.C. y P. He has more than 10 years of experience in the energy sector.
-In July

-2011, he became a member of our Board of Directors.
+He holds a Masters Degree in Civil Engineering from Universidad Politécnica Superior de Madrid Escuela de I.C.C. y P. In July 2011, he became a member of our Board of Directors.
 Currently, Mr. Razmilic is Chairman of the board of Inmobiliaria Yugoslava, a real estate company in Chile, and Molinera Azapa, a wheat flour processing company in Chile.
-He is also a member of the boards of various other Chilean companies, including Inmobiliaria SOFOFA, SOFOFA Servicios, Inmobiliaria Estadio Croata, Molinera del Sur, Molinera Coquimbo, Molinera del Norte and Molinera e Industrial de Azapa.
-Previously, Mr. Razmilic served as Chairman of the Director's Committee of Enap, and as director of Enap and B Bosch.
+He is also a member of the boards of various other Chilean companies, including, Inmobiliaria Estadio Croata, Molinera del Sur, Molinera Coquimbo, Molinera del Norte and Molinera e Industrial de Azapa.
+Previously, Mr. Razmilic served as Chairman of the Directors' Committee of Enap, and as director of Enap and B Bosch.